AuDigitalHealth/ncts-syndication-client-dotnet/README.md

 Solution
 ========
 The solution consists of several projects, however the main project is the NctsClient project.
-This project contains the code to communicate with the my health record.
+This project contains the code to communicate with the NCTS.

 Building and using the library